-Mr Liu is the Chief Geologist of Huizhou Energy Investment (Beijing) Co., Ltd and a resident of Beijing.
-He has 26 years' experience in the oil field including extensive experience in seismic interpretation, reservoir description and prediction and well deployment.
+Mr Liu is the Chief Geologist of Huizhou Energy Investment (Beijing) Co., Ltd. He has 26 years' experience in the oil field including extensive experience in seismic interpretation, reservoir description and prediction and well deployment.
 He was previously the Director of the Oil and Gas Centre at Beijing Orion Energy Technology & Development Co., Ltd and Technical Director of Beijing Oriental Cisco Reservoir Technology Co., Ltd.